sammchardy/python-idex/README.rst

 Features
 --------

-- Implementation of all REST endpoints except for withdraw/deposit.
+- Implementation of all REST endpoints except for deposit.
 - Helper functions for your wallet address
 - Response exception handling
+- Websockets for Python 3.5+

 Quick Start
 -----------